 Academic distinction for excellence in scholarship is awarded at Commencement to a limited number of students graduating in business with the Bachelor of Science degree.
-Graduates whose grade point averages are 3.900 - 4.000 and who complete at least 60 credits at Indiana University are graduated with "highest distinction"; those whose grade point averages are 3.800 - 3.899 and who complete at least 60 credits at Indiana University are graduated with "high distinction"; and those whose grade point averages are 3.700 - 3.799 and complete at least 60 credits at Indiana University are graduated with "distinction."
+All students graduating with distinction must have completed at least 60 credits at Indiana University.
 Graduates receiving these honors have them so noted on their diplomas and in the Commencement program and are eligible to wear the cream and crimson fourragère at Commencement.
 Students must complete their final semester with a grade point average sufficient to warrant the diploma and transcript notation of academic distinction.